Ferryistaken/ColumbiaCourse/README.txt

 Example of script usage:
 "python3 src/solve.py assignments/input3.txt"

-Originally the program was split in 2 files, domino.py and solve.py, I didn't test all inputs after joining the 2 files, but it shouldn't cause any errors.

 File structure
 The file should follow the requirements given in the pdf:
 	- First Line: Max size of frontier